Individual-based and continuum models of phenotypically heterogeneous growing cell populations: Main results

 Hence, to test the aforementioned hypothesis, we carry out numerical simulations of the two models for decreasing values of $A_0$ and increasing values of $\bar{y}^0$ in the initial cell distribution~\eqref{def:icIB}.
 Furthermore, we define the cell pressure through the barotropic relation given by Case 1 in \eqref{Pressure_all} and set $\displaystyle{p_M := \max_{x \in [0,X]} \Pi\left(\rho_{\varepsilon}(0,x)\right)}$, so that smaller values of $A_0$ correspond to smaller value of $p_M$ as well.

-The results obtained for the IB model are summarised by the plots in Figure~\ref{fig:test_P4a}, which display typical dynamics of the scaled cell pressure $p_{\varepsilon}/p_M$, while the corresponding results for the PDE model~\eqref{eq:PDEnen} are summarised by the plots in Figure~\ref{fig:test_P4b}.
-These results corroborate our hypothesis by demonstrating that the quantitative agreement between the IB model and its PDE counterpart deteriorates when smaller values of $A_0$ and larger values of $\bar{y}^0$ are considered.
-In line with our expectations, this is due to the fact that stronger stochastic effects associated with small population levels in the initial phase of cell dynamics create the substrate for population extinction to occur in some simulations of the IB model, which ultimately results in discrepancies between the average behaviour of numerical simulations of the IB model and numerical solutions of the PDE model.
-This is shown by the plots in Figures~\ref{fig:test_P5} and~\ref{fig:test_P6} which highlight how, all else being equal, there are simulations of the IB model in which, after a transient interval, a good quantitative agreement with numerical solutions of the PDE model~\eqref{eq:PDEnen} is recovered (cf. Figure~\ref{fig:test_P5}), but there are also simulations in which the cell population goes extinct rapidly (cf. Figure~\ref{fig:test_P6}).
+{{The results obtained for the IB model are summarised by the plots in Figure~\ref{fig:test_P4a}, which display typical dynamics of the scaled cell pressure $p_{\varepsilon}/p_M$, while the corresponding results for the PDE model~\eqref{eq:PDEnen} are summarised by the plots in Figure~\ref{fig:test_P4b}.
+These results corroborate our hypothesis by demonstrating that the quantitative agreement between the IB model and its PDE counterpart deteriorates when smaller values of $A_0$ and larger values of $\bar{y}^0$ are considered (cf. the plots in the bottom-line panels of Figures~\ref{fig:test_P4a} and~\ref{fig:test_P4b}).}}

+{{In line with our expectations, this is due to the fact that stronger stochastic effects associated with small population levels in the initial phase of cell dynamics create the potential for population extinction to occur in some simulations of the IB model -- i.e. under the exact same parameter setting, we can observe extinction or survival of the population in the IB model due to demographic stochasticity (cf. the single simulation results displayed in Figures~\ref{fig:test_P5} and~\ref{fig:test_P6}).
+On the other hand, the cell population will always persist according to the PDE model.
+This ultimately results in discrepancies between the average behaviour of the IB model and the behaviour of the PDE model (cf. the plots in the bottom-line panels of Figures~\ref{fig:test_P4a} and~\ref{fig:test_P4b}).}}